Priyanshu762/SmartHome_Client_Web/README.md

-# 🏠 Homey - Smart Home Control Platform
+# 🏠 Smart Home - Smart Home Control Platform

 A modern, scalable React application for controlling and managing smart home devices with a beautiful UI and powerful automation features.